The ability to focus is one of the most important skills we can develop.

 The Zeigarnik effect damages our ability to focus when we switch between different tasks.
 Let’s say I have three important emails to reply to.
 I answer two, then work on something else.
 Even if I don’t notice it, the third will still be tugging at my concentration.
 Answering all 3 in one go would prevent this and mean clearer thinking.

 Concrete plans and small wins

-Measurable goals are an important component of focused working.
 I like to break big projects into small chunks (e.g. research, outline, structure, intro, conclusion etc.) This gives me the satisfaction of being able to tick items off my to-do list at regular intervals.
 I can see how far I am progressing over the course of the day.
-If it's not on my plan, it does not exist so if something comes up, I schedule it ahead to avoid working in a reactive manner.

 A clear plan, made in advance, is the easiest way to remove the barriers to focusing.
-I like to allocate blocks of time to each task and tell myself that I either do it then, or I don't do.
+I like to allocate blocks of time to each task and tell myself that I either do it then, or I don’t do it.
 Plans also reduce decision fatigue.

 Eliminate distracting options